markusweimer/markusweimer.github.io/_posts/2015-09-30-Behind-The-Scenes-Of-Azure-Data-Lake.md

 ---
 layout: post
-title: Behind the scenes of Azure Data Lake: Apache REEF
+title: Behind the scenes of Azure Data Lake - Apache REEF
 ---

 Raghu Ramakrishnan [just posted][ADL] about what we've been up to at Microsoft